madrob-beast/madrob_beast_pi/README.md

 Each PI writes the result to a `yaml` file with the same name of the PI.
 Example: The `capability_level` PI write the results to `capability_level.yaml`.

-The PIs require the testbed config file `testbed_config.yaml` and the following preprocessed data files:
+The PIs require the condition file `condition.yaml` and the following preprocessed data files:

-- `events.csv`
+- `event.csv`
 - `jointState.csv`
 - `wrench.csv`